-Apple's new operating system iOS 8 is basically like getting a new phone — but first, you'll need at least 4.5GB of free space to upgrade to the new software.
-If you're receiving the dreaded message "iPhone cannot be synced because there is not enough free space to hold all of the items in the iTunes Library (additional space required)" — these are the solutions you are seeking.
+Apple's newest operating system iOS 8 is basically like getting a new phone — but first, you'll need at least 247 MB of free space to install the new software.
+If you've been putting off the upgrade because you're receiving the dreaded message "iPhone cannot be synced because there is not enough free space to hold all of the items in the iTunes Library (additional space required)" — these are the solutions you are seeking.

 Our smartphones are the center of our digital universe, and they hold lots of data: text messages, photos, browsing history, etc. If your iPhone's storage is at capacity, then follow these simple steps to make room for more data.